phpmyadmin/phpmyadmin/config.rst

 listed in the *allow* rules, and not listed in the *deny* rules.
 This is the **most** secure means of using Allow/Deny rules, and was available in Apache by specifying allow and deny rules without setting any order.
-Please also see  for detecting IP address behind proxies.
+Please also see :config:option:`$cfg['TrustedProxies']` for detecting IP address behind proxies.

 .. _servers_allowdeny_rules:
 .. config:option:: $cfg['Servers'][$i]['AllowDeny']['rules']